jni/git-tutorial/index.md

-Title:  Git and Github: a tutorial
-Author: Juan Nunez-Iglesias
-Email:  jni.soma@gmail.com
+---
+layout: default
+title: Home
+---

-# <center> Git and Github: a tutorial </center>
+# <center> Open Source Science with Git and Github: a tutorial </center>

 There are (at least) three stages of git enlightenment: